andywiecko/Majoranapp/README.md

 ```

 One does not have to prepare separate input scripts for slightly different cases.
-One can specify parameters after input script, example
+One can specify parameters after input script flag, example

 ```bash
 ./majoranapp.exe -f input_script.json -L 10
 ```

 This will run simulation for system with parameters set in input script but the length will be set to 10.

-Use `-h` flag to see the current key bindings for system parameters and program option:
+Use `-h` flag to see the current key bindings for system parameters and program options:

 ```bash
 $ ./majoranapp.exe -h